yiisoft/yii2/docs/guide/runtime-routing.md

 ]
 ```

-The above configuration will let the [[yii\web\UrlManager|URL manager]] to recognize requested URLs and also create
+The above configuration will allow the [[yii\web\UrlManager|URL manager]] to recognize requested URLs and also create
 URLs with `.html` as their suffix.

-> Tip: You may set `/` as URL suffix so that the URLs are all ended with a slash.
+> Tip: You may set `/` as the URL suffix so that the URLs all end with a slash.

 > Note: When you configure a URL suffix, if a requested URL does not have the suffix, it will be considered as
   an unrecognized URL.
-This is a recommended practice for SEO purpose.
+This is a recommended practice for SEO (search engine optimization).

 Sometimes you may want to use different suffixes for different URLs.
 This can be achieved by configuring the
 [[yii\web\UrlRule::suffix|suffix]] property of individual URL rules.
 When a URL rule has this property set, it will